v-chat-sdk/vchat-v2-docs/docs/intro.md

 title: vchat-sdk-V2
 ---

-vchat-sdk is a Saas chat system that provides real-time messaging capabilities for your web or mobile applications.
+Vchat-sdk is a Saas (software as service) chat system that provides real-time messaging capabilities for your web or mobile applications.
 It is divided into two parts: the server-side and the client-side.
 The server-side is built using Node.js and Socket.IO for real-time communication, and MongoDB for storing all data.